-Check out Dewesoft's modern, digital data acquisition systems which offer the sampling rate up to 1 MS/s/channel
+Check out Dewesoft's modern, digital data acquisition systems which offers the sampling rate of up to 1 MS/s/channel

 Imagine a test involving both high-speed recordings from dynamic sensors like accelerometers, but where we also need to monitor the temperature at half a dozen locations.
 We need to sample the accelerometers at 50 kHz, but there is really no reason to sample the temperatures at more than 10 Hz.

 However, most DAQ systems do not allow different sample rates so they are forced to sample the temperature sensors at 50 kHz, resulting in an unnecessarily large data file.
 Dewesoft systems solve this problem by allowing any channel’s sample rate to be a divisor of the dynamic rate - and further, allow the test operator to choose how the reduction is done, i.e., min/max, average, max, or min values.

 The signal conditioning built into data loggers is rudimentary compared to high-end DAQ systems.
 Frankly, they do not require the breadth of capabilities of DAQ systems in order to perform their essential functions.

 They are left for weeks or months to record the same signals over and over again.
 With few exceptions, these are limited to volts, 4-20 mA current, temperature, humidity, and pulse signals.
 They often use screw terminal-type connectors because they are left in place for months or years at a time, and the signal connections, therefore, do not change very often.